 Generally, you will need to fill in one of two possible forms for your application of ILR.

 SET(M) – If you are applying as a spouse, civil partner, same sex or unmarried partner of a person present and settled in the UK

 SET(O) – For most other ILR applications (see the list of most common ILR application in our ILR services above).

 Most of the ILR applications are now submitted online.
 Online ILR forms can be found on the Home Office’s website.

 You application fees will depend on the form that you will need to submit to make a valid application or ILR.

 Please refer to the official charges document published and frequently updated by the UKVI for latest fees for all applications related to Immigration and nationality.

 Documents Required For Indefinite Leave to Remain

-The documents that you need to submit will vary based on the route that you want to apply for ILR.
+The documents that you need to submit will vary based on the route that you want to apply under for ILR.
 You can refer to the individual routes or categories to get a more accurate idea of the documents that you need to submit along with your application.